peterhinch/micropython-nano-gui/DRIVERS.md

 # 4. Drivers for ST7735R

-These are cross-platform but assume `micropython.viper` capability.
+This chip is for small TFT displays.
+Four drivers are provided.
+All are cross-platform but assume `micropython.viper` capability.
 They use 8-bit or 4-bit color to minimise the RAM used by the frame buffer.

 Drivers for [Adafruit 1.8" display](https://www.adafruit.com/product/358).
  * `st7735r.py` 8-bit color.